latheon-network/Latheon/STATUS.md

 Source code is verified on Sourcify and Blockscout — inspect it directly from the Etherscan links above.

 **LatheonFaucet (🟢 LIVE):** anyone can call `claim()` to receive 500 test LTH, once every 24 hours per address — no need to request tokens from the team directly.
 Funded with 50,000 LTH at launch (100 claims).
-This closes the "public faucet" item from the NEXT section of the roadmap.

-**Test coverage (🟢 LIVE):** all three core contracts — LatheonToken, LatheonFaucet, LatheonShieldedPoolV3 — have automated Solidity unit tests (18 checks total, all passing), runnable directly in Remix with no local setup.
+**Test coverage (🟢 LIVE):** all three core contracts above — LatheonToken, LatheonFaucet, LatheonShieldedPoolV3 — have automated Solidity unit tests (18 checks total, all passing), runnable directly in Remix with no local setup.
 Pool tests use a mock verifier to test contract logic (deposits, root tracking, double-spend prevention) independently of the real cryptography, which is separately confirmed by the actual on-chain proof already verified on Sepolia.

+**Developer SDK and reference app (🟢 LIVE):** a JavaScript SDK (`sdk/`) automates commitment/nullifier computation and Merkle proof construction from on-chain events — the part that previously required manually reading `zeros()` and `roots()` by hand. `sdk/demo-app.html` is a real, wallet-connected reference application: connect MetaMask, claim from the faucet, deposit, and withdraw, with the Merkle path built automatically.
+A full deposit → withdraw cycle through this app has been executed and confirmed on Sepolia — not a mockup.

+**Block explorer integration (🟢 LIVE):** the website's documentation section includes a live activity feed, pulling real deposit/withdrawal/claim transactions directly from Blockscout's public API.

-## 2. Demonstrated flow (🟢 LIVE)
+## 2. Demonstrated flow (🟢 LIVE) — production track

 1. LTH is deposited into the shielded pool (fixed denomination: 100 LTH).
 The deposit inserts the commitment into an **on-chain** incremental Merkle tree in the same transaction — no separate step, no operator involved.
 2. A zero-knowledge proof is generated off-chain, proving knowledge of a secret tied to a deposit — without revealing which one.